Victoria Williamson: Career

-Crash and marriage
+Crash

 In January 2016, Williamson was seriously injured in a crash with Dutch rider Elis Ligtlee during an omnium sprint race at the Six Days of Rotterdam (Zesdaagse Rotterdam).
 The resulting collision with a barrier left Williamson with a broken neck and back, dislocating her pelvis and slipping a disc in her neck.

 Williamson was left with a loss of feeling in her left leg, her starting leg, due to a trapped nerve but was hoping for full feeling by mid 2018.
 During this period she married Oliver Barnes.
 She hoped to complete her rehabilitation by the end of January and to race at the 2018 Commonwealth Games.

 Return to track cycling

 2018 saw the separation of her marriage.
 In late January 2019, three years after suffering career-threatening injuries, Williamson returned to competition.
 The now 25-year-old took part in the GB Cycling Team for sprint events for the 2018–19 UCI Track Cycling World Cup in Hong Kong. and qualified for the 2019 Track World Championships.